Main

 -Photoshop, levels (there was a little hint of background tone left over)

-This site was made, is maintained and is © 2006, all rights reserved, by Dan of
+This site was made, is maintained and is © 2011, all rights reserved by Dan Harper Photography.